chaos511/ShopManager/README.md

 # ShopManager

 ## instalation
-  This mod requires fabrc to be installed more in that here:https://fabricmc.net/, After that just drop the jar in your mods folder
+  This mod requires fabrc to be installed more in that here:https://fabricmc.net/, After that just drop the jar from the releases page in your mods folder

 ## Usage